SBM Gold Announces Expansion Into uPVC Doors and Windows, Reinforces Market Leadership in Building Solutions - www.lokmattimes.com

 SBM Gold Announces Expansion Into uPVC Doors and Windows, Reinforces Market Leadership in Building Solutions

-PNN Siliguri (West Bengal) [India], July 26: SBM Gold, a leading North Bengal-based manufacturer of high-density polyethene (HDPE) pipes, ...
+Siliguri (West Bengal) [India], July 26: SBM Gold, a leading North Bengal-based manufacturer of high-density polyethene (HDPE) pipes, announced ...

 Siliguri (West Bengal) [India], July 26: SBM Gold, a leading North Bengal-based manufacturer of high-density polyethene (HDPE) pipes, announced a significant diversification of its product portfolio with the official launch of uPVC doors and windows.
 This marks an important transformation for the company as it positions itself as a comprehensive building solutions provider for India's booming infrastructure sector.